Ronald R. Thomas: Published books

-Thomas has published two chapters of a forthcoming book titled Moving Pictures and Telling Stories: Specters of the Novel on Film.
+Thomas published two chapters of a forthcoming book titled Moving Pictures and Telling Stories: Specters of the Novel on Film.
 The project investigates the shifting conceptions of persons in late nineteenth- and early twentieth-century fiction in relation to the invention of cinema.

 Honors

-Thomas has twice been awarded honorary doctorates: a doctor of humane letters, honoris causa, from Trinity College in 2002, and another from the University of Portland in 2016, both for outstanding contributions to scholarship and teaching and for national leadership in higher education and public service.
+Thomas was twice awarded honorary doctorates: a doctor of humane letters, honoris causa, from Trinity College in 2002, and another from the University of Portland in 2016, both for outstanding contributions to scholarship and teaching and for national leadership in higher education and public service.

 In 2016 the University of Puget Sound Board of Trustees conferred the name “Thomas Hall” on the campus’s newest building, honoring Ron and Mary Thomas for their “exceptional leadership and for the landmark transformations made at the college during their 13 years of service.”